Skip to main content

 If the wrappers are not found: Verify you ran the PATH export above from the course/ directory.

-Step 2: Install the Reference Agent (5 min)
+Step 2: Upgrade Your Module 8 Agent with the Full Reference Skill (5 min)

 ls ~/.hermes/profiles/track-c/